 You could be stranded in the wild with no modern forms of communication.
 Or the phone lines and even the power grid could be down and you are lost in the middle of nowhere.
-If your survival skills are still rough you need to know how to make signals to get people’s attention.
+If your survival skills are still rough you need to know how signal for help to get people’s attention.
 If nobody knows where you are, it will be impossible for the rescue party to find you.

 Signaling indicates that you need help while in distress.
 Many of the methods of signals are a universal language, recognizable all over the world.
 There are so many methods of creating a distress signal that it all depends on what materials you have available.

 Using a shiny surface to signal for help